CliMA/Oceananigans.jl/paper/paper.md

    with analytic solutions and published scientific results to ensure the model is always correct with every commit.
 5. GPU benchmarks show that running on a single Nvidia V100 GPU is ~150x faster than an Intel Xeon E5-2680.
-This makes running on the cloud ~3x more cost-effective with GPUs.
-It also reduces the lag between simulation and analysis, leading to greater research productivity.
+This reduces the lag between simulation and analysis, leading to greater research productivity.
+   It also enables long integration times of high-resolution simulations.
+   Moreover, running on the cloud with GPUs is ~3x more cost-effective.

 # Acknowledgements